deltaDNA/android-sdk/README.md

     }
 }
 ```

+In the case where the Image Messaging response does not contain an
+image, the `onNoImageToShow(JSONObject)` method will be called with
+the parameters from the response.
+You may implement this method at will.

 ## Push notifications
 The SDK can store the Android Registration Id for the device and send it to